mzazon/awesome-cloud-projects/aws/ec2-hibernate-cost-optimization/ec2-hibernate-cost-optimization.md

    echo "✅ New public IP: ${NEW_PUBLIC_IP}"
    ```

    The instance has been successfully resumed from hibernation with all application state preserved.
-This completes the hibernation cycle and demonstrates the cost optimization capabilities while maintaining operational efficiency.
+This completes the hibernation cycle and demonstrates the cost optimization capabilities while maintaining operational efficiency and faster resume times compared to traditional instance starts.

 > **Warning**: Hibernated instances retain their Elastic IP addresses but receive new public IP addresses upon resumption.
 Plan your network connectivity accordingly.